wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 This is the second subsection.
 ```

 Each title (*#*) will represent a chapter, while each subtitle (*##*) will represent a chapter's section.
-You can use as many levels as markdown supports (5 or 6).
+You can use as many levels of sections as markdown supports (I guess the limit is 5 or 6).

 ### Links between chapters

-Imagine you want to reference a chapter from another; when the reference is pressed, it will redirect you to that section.
+Imagine you want to reference a chapter from another; when the link is clicked, it will redirect you to that section.
 It can be achieved with anchor links:

 ```md
 // chapters/01-introduction.md